lightfeed/extractor/README.md

 While this library provides a robust foundation for data extraction, you might want to consider [lightfeed.ai](https://lightfeed.ai) if you need:

-- **Persistent Searchable Databases**: Automatically store and manage extracted data in a production-ready vector database
+- ⚡️ **Database with API**: Manage data in a production-ready vector database with real-time API
-- **Scheduled Runs, Deduplication and Tracking**: Smart detection and handling of duplicate content across your sources, with automated change tracking
+- 📊 **Deduplication and Value History**: Maintain consistent data with automatic change tracking
-- **Deep Link Extraction**: Follow links to collect complete data from connected pages
-- **Real-time API and Integration**: Query your extracted data through robust API endpoints and integrations
-- **Research Portal**: Explore and analyze your data through an intuitive interface
+- 🤖 **AI Enrichment**: Enrich any data point — contact info, product details, company intelligence, and more
+- ⏰ **Workflow Automation**: Set up intelligent data pipelines that run automatically on your schedule

 ## Usage